 Fortunately, getting your fuel filter changed is relatively cheap.

 Clogged Catalytic Converter

 Catalytic converters control the emissions that leave your exhaust.
-They contain aluminium or ceramic honeycomb mesh coated with platinum and palladium, both of which chemically react with carbon monoxide and unburnt fuel.
-This redox reaction results in the creation of carbon dioxide and water, two much less harmful bi-products.
+They contain aluminium or ceramic honeycomb mesh coated with platinum and palladium, which chemically react with carbon monoxide and unburnt fuel.
+This redox reaction results in the creation of carbon dioxide and water, two much less harmful by-products.